2 Days Solo Trip to Hampi

 This long building with a row of domed chambers was used to ‘park’ the royal elephants.
 There are 11 domed tall chambers; some of them are inter- connected.
 The center one is specially decorated and big.
 Probably the musicians and the associated band troupes had been using this during ceremonies involving elephant processions.

-Still, I was excited to see the most awaited monuments and was imagining their beauty and architecture.
-If you see by name or according to Hampi you have 85 places to see.
-This big list can’t be covered in 2 days and most of them are so small and close to each other that you don’t even know that you have seen so many places in a small-time.
+I was however anticipating seeing the most anticipated monuments and was daydreaming about their beauty and architecture.
+There are 85 places to view if you see by name or by Hampi.
+This extensive list cannot be completed in two days, and the majority of them are so little and close to one another that you are unaware that you have visited so many locations in such a short period of time.

-My next destination was Stone Chariot and you can see the beautiful monument and its surrounding are also that beautiful.
+Stone Chariot was my next stop, and as you can see, both the monument itself and its surroundings are stunning.

 Stone Chariot ( Vithala Temple )